-For enforcement purposes, information regarding the latitude and longitude of each string of fishing gear, and the haul time of that gear shall be entered in the logbook within 1⁄2 hour

-(30 minutes) of the string being hauled and prior to any additional hauling of gear.
-The latitude and longitude shall be entered in the "location" field of the harvest log.
+For enforcement purposes, information regarding the latitude and longitude of each string of fishing gear, and the haul time of that gear shall be entered in the logbook within 1⁄2 hour (30 minutes) of the string being hauled and prior to any additional hauling of gear.
+The latitude and longitude shall be entered in the "location" field of the harvest log, in the specified format of degrees and decimal minutes.
 The time of haul shall be entered in the "time of haul" field.
 This information shall be entered on a string by string basis.